dylanwebster/pwa-theme-selector/README.md

 ## Overview

-**PWA Theme Selector** is a Chrome extension that allows users to customize the theme color of Progressive Web App (PWA) Chrome Apps—i.e., these: https://support.google.com/chrome/answer/9658361
+**PWA Theme Selector** is a Chrome extension that can customize the theme color (the color of the title bar) of Progressive Web App (PWA) Chrome Apps—i.e., these: https://support.google.com/chrome/answer/9658361

-Users can select different colors for different PWAs, which are remembered across sessions.
-The extension is designed with minimal permissions and ensures that all settings are stored locally for privacy and security.
+It lets you select different colors for different PWAs, which are remembered across sessions.
+All settings are stored locally; the extension has minimal permissions.

 ### For example...
 #### Before